British Pakistanis: Liberal Democrats, Scottish National Party and Others

 Salma Yaqoob is the former leader of the left-wing, anti-Zionist Respect Party.
 The small party has seen success in areas such as Sparkbrook in Birmingham and Newham in London, where there are large Pakistani populations.
 Qassim Afzal is a senior Liberal Democrat politician of Pakistani origin.
 In 2009 he accompanied the then Deputy Prime Minister of the United Kingdom to meetings with Pakistan's president, Asif Ali Zardari.
-There is no Pakistani MP in the Liberal Democrats.
+There has never been a Pakistani MP in the Liberal Democrats.

 Contemporary issues

 Racism and discrimination

 The chance of a Pakistani being racially attacked in a year is greater than 4%—the highest rate in the country, along with British Bangladeshis—though this has come down from 8% a year in 1996.

 Police recorded figures also showed that in 2018–19, the highest proportion of victims (18%) of racially aggravated hate crimes were of Pakistani ethnicity.
 Between 2005 and 2012, just over half of the victims of Islamophobic incidents in London were Pakistani in ethnic appearance.

-The term "Paki" is often used as a racist slur to describe Pakistanis and can also be directed towards non-Pakistani South Asians.
+The term "Paki" is often used as a racist slur to describe Pakistanis and can also be directed towards other non-Pakistani South Asians.
 There have been some attempts by the youngest generation of British Pakistanis to reclaim the word and use it in a non-offensive way to refer to themselves, though this remains controversial.

 In 2001, riots occurred in Bradford.
 Two reasons given for the riots were social deprivation and the actions of extreme right wing groups such as the National Front (NF).
 The Anti-Nazi League held a counter protest to a proposed march by the NF leading to clashes between police and the local South Asian population, with the majority of those being involved being of Pakistani descent.